maseh90/CS329masonHARTWEGER/README.md

 # CS396masonHARTWEGER
 a repo to showcase my CS 396 bots - Mason Hartweger (Northwestern University)

-## "Random 3D Creature" Branch Overview
+## "EVOLVING Random 3D Creatures" Branch Overview

-This version includes a file that can be used to generate a random "3D creature" (a random number of randomly shaped cubes that can rotate along the x-y plane with respect to each other).
+This version includes a file that can be used to generate a random "3D creature" (a random number of randomly shaped cubes that can rotate along the x-y plane with respect to each other), and these creatures are then EVOLVED according to a fitness function that maximizes the distance they travel away from the origin.
 All of the cubes are linked together via simple joints that can rotate in either direction except with respect to the z-axis (the joints cannot rotate up and down).
 However, due to the variety of positions that the joints are attached to each other by, the range of motion is not limited.

-The creatures can move on their own (despite there being no evolution occurring), but these movements are often barely noticeable.
-Sometimes, the creatures tend to "tense" up and refuse to move. moreover, if a snake is generated with no sensor-enabled cubes touching the ground, then the creature will typically not move either.
 On each creature, the green cubes indicate body cubes tht have sensors attached.
 Cubes that are blue have no sensors attached.

+### DOCUMENT SECTIONS
+SECTION 1: How the Creatures are Built
+SECTION 2: How the Creature's Brain is Generated SECTION 3: How the Creatures are Evolved
+SECTION 4: Examples of Evolution
+SECTION 5: Instructions for Running
+SECTION 6: References and Source Material

 EXAMPLE:
 <img width="263" alt="Screen Shot 2023-02-21 at 4 02 11 PM" src="https://user-images.githubusercontent.com/79173890/220468792-f05b5dae-9b5e-4be0-90c3-d6cb71663653.png">

-### How the Creatures are Built
+### 1. How the Creatures are Built

 The initial "body" of the creature is constructed as a "3D snake" of a kind.
 A random number of initial body components are built on top of each other (in 5 possible different directions trending in the positive x-direction).
 For example, successive body elements are built either on top of each other, on bottom of each other, to the right, to the left, and forwards as shown in this diagram.